tukasa0001/TownOfHost/README-EN.md

 ### Jackal

+Team : Impostors<br>
+Basis : Impostor<br>
+Victory Condition : Annihilate all Imposters and the number of Jackal teams must equal or exceed the number of crew members<br>
 Create by 空き瓶/EmptyBottle<br>

 The Jackal is part of an extra team, that tries to eliminate all the other players.<br>